 Figure 2 shows $\log(\text{RMSE}+1)$ between predicted and true case counts.
 More precisely, the RMSE is separately computed for each LTLA's predictions over the test period, then we average the resulting $\log(\text{RMSE}+1)$ across LTLAs.
 The log transformation is so that results are not dominated by areas with much higher case counts.
-EpiMap variants typically perform best at predicting the true case counts.
+EpiMap variants usually perform the best or competitively at predicting the true case counts.
 The positive impact of modelling cross-area dependencies is observed, since EpiMap (single area) tends to slightly underperform the other variants of EpiMap.
-Morever, the predictive performance of EpiMap is dependent on, though not very sensitive to, the choice of $\rho^{\text{spatial}}$ .
+Morever, the predictive performance of EpiMap is dependent on, though not very sensitive to, the choice of ρ^{spatial} .
 Note that for the start date 2020-12-21, all models perform worse relative to other dates.
 This is because of significant changes in the dynamics of Covid-19 spread due to changing NPIs over the Christmas period, information that is not incorporated into any of these models.

 Figure 3 assesses the quality of the uncertainty estimates produced by the models using reliability curves.
 Each model outputs percentiles of the posterior predictive distribution of case counts.
-Let $\hat{c}p$ be the p-th percentile produced by a model for a given date and LTLA.
-Ideally, we expect that the percentage of dates and LTLAs for which the true case count c is less than or equal to $\hat{c}p$ , is approximately p.
-In other words, the actual, empirical coverage of the p-th percentile (y-axis of Figure 3) will ideally be equal to the target coverage p (x-axis of Figure 3), yielding a reliability curve close to y=x.
-We observe that EpiMap's uncertainty estimates generally capture the underlying case counts distribution well, though with some variation across start dates and model configurations.
-EpiEstim's uncertainty estimates are overconfident as indicated by the flatter shaped curves.
-For the first three start dates, EpiMap (single area) and models with small $\rho^{\rm spatial}$ yield better uncertainty estimates.
-For 2020-12-21, the concave shape of the reliability curves indicates models are overestimating case counts, which is consistent with the fact that stricter NPIs curbed case counts while the models predicted case counts would increase assuming no changes in spread dynamics.
-For 2021-01-18, larger $\rho^{\rm spatial}$ perform best, likely because the prevailing national lockdown in that period meant that spread dynamics were more uniform across areas.
-Additional results are in Appendix C.2, including loss and reliability curves stratified by week during the 3-week prediction period and individual LTLA losses.
+Let \hat{c}p be the p-th percentile produced by a model for a given date and LTLA.
+Ideally, we expect that the percentage of dates and LTLAs for which the true case count c is less than or equal to \hat{c}p , is approximately p.
+In other words, the actual, empirical coverage of the p-th percentile (y-axis of Figure 3)

 Fig. 4.
-Regional estimates of cases and $R_t$ .
-Our model inferences are plotted in dark blue on both cases and $R_t$ plots, and additionally for case plots the true cases are plotted in light blue.
-Our model projections for cases and $R_t$ , as well as 50% & 95% credible intervals, are plotted in grey.
+Regional estimates of cases and R_t .
+Our model inferences are plotted in dark blue on both cases and R_t plots, and additionally for case plots the true cases are plotted in light blue.
+Our model projections for cases and R_t , as well as 50% & 95% credible intervals, are plotted in grey.